-- 31. The liability for firefighter pensions, whilst remaining with the Authority has been transferred to a separate account funded by government grants.
-The level of authority contributions remains unchanged in 2018/19. - 2.
-Support staff - 32.
+- 2. Support staff - 32.
 The Authority contributes to the Essex County Council Local Government Pension Fund in respect of its control and support staff, which are invested in order to meet its liability to provide for the benefits provided to past employees and future benefits for existing employees.
 The Fund is valued every three years with the most recent valuation based on the position as at 31 March 2016.
-The level of contributions by the Authority is fully reflected in the 2018/19 budget and these rates will be fixed until March 2020.
+The level of contributions by the Authority is fully reflected in the 2019-20 budget and these rates will be fixed until March 2020.